siddu1998/Object-Detection-Models-Internship/Yolo Training own dataset.md

 Step 4 : place the <generated>.cfg into the darkflow/cfg

-Step 5 : replace the labels.txt with the number of labels or objects you are detecting
+Step 5 : replace the labels.txt with the obj.names used during training

 Step 6 : if an offset error is happening, follow this link https://github.com/thtrieu/darkflow/issues/107